its-namangoyal/PortalX/readme.md

 ### Setting Up Environment Variables

-Create a `.env` file in the root of your project directory and add the following content:
+Create a `.env` file in the server directory and add the following content:

     ```properties
     MONGODB_URL = mongodb://localhost:27017/